 - An afternoon of entertainment including the legendary Trash Fashion show and some of Hawaii’s best musical groups

-A limited number of Honu’s Taproom and Lounge Connoisseurs Tickets are available at a cost of $185 to support island beneficiary organizations.
-These upgraded tickets include all General Admission amenities plus admission to the festival and Honu’s Taproom & Lounge for a five-hour festival.
-Honu tickets offer special beer and food pairings, entertainment, air conditioned seating, educational talks by local brewers, and access to move between the Lounge and general areas make this ticket the best for connoisseurs and extreme beer lovers, while further supporting the fundraising efforts of the festival.
-The Lounge is open from 2:00pm-4:30pm.
+Connoisseurs Lounge, 2:00 pm to 4:00pm, $185 to support island beneficiary organizations.
+These upgraded tickets include all General Admission amenities plus admission to the festival and the connoisseur’s Lounge.
+Connoisseur’s tickets offer special beer and food pairings, entertainment, air conditioned seating, educational talks by local brewers, and access to move between the Lounge and general areas, making this the best ticket for extreme beer lovers, while further supporting the fundraising efforts of the festival.

 Responsible Guidance – acting with integrity and generosity for future generations